-In 2011/12, £49.268 million was paid to the Department for Communities and Local Government (DCLG) to leave the HRA Subsidy System.
-From 2012/13, negative subsidy will no longer be paid to DCLG but will be replaced by interest payments on debt owed to the PWLB and for providing future payments of the principal borrowed.
+There was no exceptional expenditure in 2012/13.
+However, in 2011/12 £49.268 million was paid to the Department for Communities and Local Government (DCLG) to leave the HRA Subsidy System.

 THE COLLECTION FUND

 This statement represents the transactions of the Collection Fund, a statutory fund separate from the General Fund of the Council.
 The Collection Fund accounts independently for income relating to council tax and non-domestic rates on behalf of those bodies (including the Council's own General Fund) for whom the income has been raised.
 The costs of administering collection are accounted for in the General Fund.
 The Collection Fund is consolidated with the Council's other accounts.